hacer109/Rhythm-game/README.md

-Rhythm game made in c++ similar to OSU! mania and Friday night Funkin'
+Rhythm game made in c++ similar to Friday night Funkin'